-If your diarrhoea starts again once you have completed any course of antibiotics, you should contact your GP.
+If your diarrhoea starts again once you have completed any course of antibiotics, you should contact your GP or the Infection Control Team 01502 445361

 WASHING YOUR HANDS USING LIQUID SOAP & WATER IS EXTREMELY IMPORTANT.
 HAND SANITISER IS NOT EFFECTIVE AGAINST C.DIFF BACTERIA.